Taxes are a burden for everyone, but especially for low-income individuals and families who need to hang onto as much money as possible.

 Interestingly, low-income earners pay a much larger percentage of their salary to Social Security than high earners do, which makes their tax bite effectively larger.
 In an effort to help offset this effect and to encourage people to work, Congress created the earned income tax credit (EITC) in 1975.

 The program is still going strong today and provides tax relief and extra income to low and moderate earners, especially to those with children.

 Understanding the EITC

 The EITC is a refundable tax credit that provides a monetary benefit to those who work.
 If you have what the IRS refers to as “earned income,” you may qualify to collect an extra tax credit that can offset and even exceed any taxes you might owe.

 Since it’s a refundable credit, the IRS will write you a check for the amount, even if you owe no tax at all.
 You can claim the credit if you have income from wages, salary, tips, commission, or self-employment.
 However, individuals who only receive Social Security, welfare, or pensions (or otherwise live off their investments) are not eligible for the EITC.

 The credit is phased out at higher incomes, but limits increase for individuals or families with children.

 There are a number of requirements regarding who can take the EITC, but many working Americans meet them:

 - You must have earned income below the limit determined by your filing status and number of qualifying children (detailed below)

-- You must have a Social Security number
+- You, your spouse, and any qualifying child you list on your tax return must have a Social Security number

 - You cannot file as married filing separately, but any other filing status is fine